1 tablespoon oil

 1 teaspoon turmeric

-Heat oil in pan over medium heat and sauté onion, garlic and ginger until tender.
+Heat oil in 32cm frypan over medium heat and sauté onion, garlic and ginger until tender.
 Add spices and cook further 1 minute or until aromatic.
-Add chicken, after spices and stir until coated in mixture.
-Cook until chicken is browned.
-Add mango and coconut cream, simmer for about 30 minutes until chicken is tender and sauce thickens.
-Add salt and pepper to taste.
+Add chicken and stir until coated in mixture.
+Cook chicken until browned all over.
+Add drained mango slices and warm through, breaking up roughly with a wooden spoon.
+Add coconut milk and mix well.
+Reduce heat to low and simmer for about 30 minutes, stirring occasionally, until chicken is tender and sauce thickens.
+Season with salt and pepper.

 Serve with cooked rice and pappadums.

-Note: Use two medium fresh mangoes when in season.
+TIP: Use the flesh of two fresh mangoes (medium size) when they are in season.

 I have an unpublished cookbook manuscript that lives on my kitchen bench.
 This is the collection that I have fed my family from for many years, all made from a core list of practical and economical ingredients.
 The manuscript is splattered with butter, flour and milk from daily use.
 It moves between the kitchen and the office as I edit and test-kitchen the recipes.